jmbuhr/otter.nvim/README.md

 How do we get all the cool language features we get for a pure e.g. `python` file -- like code completion, documentation hover windows, diagnostics -- when the code is just embedded as code blocks in a document?
 Well, if one document can't give us the answer, we ask an otter (another)!
-`otter.nvim` creates and synchronizes hidden buffers containing a single language each and directs requests for completion and lsp requests from the main buffer to those other buffers (otter buffers).
+`otter.nvim` creates and synchronizes hidden buffers containing a single language each and directs requests for completion and other lsp requests from the main buffer to those other buffers (otter buffers).

 Example in a markdown (or quarto markdown) document `index.md`: